 Some questions remain:

-According to Sonja, if a carcass was found on a given day, it means that a hyena project member was most likely in the Serengeti, otherwise the carcass would simply not have been reported or found.
+According to Sarah and Sonja, if a carcass was found on a given day, it means that in most cases a hyena project member was most likely in the Serengeti, otherwise the carcass would simply not have been reported or found.
 Is this true for the older carcasses?
 If it’s true, should we try to find the dates of arrival and departure of members of the hyena project since the 1990’?

 Alternatively, it may be relevant to keep using the proportion of days with a monitoring session for each season as an indicator of constant “research effort”.
 If we consider that the proportion of days with a monitoring session is a good proxy of the number of days spent in the Serengeti (e.g. for every 5 monitoring session, 6 days were spent in the Serengeti by ≥1 hyena project member), then the proportion of days with a monitoring session could be a good indicator or “research effort”.